daviddupuis/jeffskinnerbox.github.io/content/draft/building-my-new-blog-using-jekyll-scratch-that-pelican.md

 Pelican considers “articles” to be chronological content, such as posts on a blog, and thus associated with a date (e.g. a web posting about some project underway).
-Pelican also supports “pages” that are usually not temporal in nature and are used for content that does not change very often (e.g., “About” page).
+Pelican also supports “pages” that are usually not temporal in nature and are used for content that does not change very often (e.g., “About Me” page).
 Also like Jekyll, each of the content files contain metadata about the file.
 When using Markdown, that metadata looks like: